BabuRajan002/InterviewPrep/Python/Bosscoder/Lectures/Advance/Day3_Maths1_Maths2/Notes/Maths1_Maths2.md

 ## 12:21 PM Four divisors --> Leetcode Which ever the number has 4 divisors total the numbers and return it.

-## 1:09 Pm Day of the week from leetcode
+## 1:09 PM Day of the week from leetcode

 - How to check whether a year is leap or not ?
+  i. year % 400 == 0
+  ii.
+If above is false, check whether year % 100 == 0
+  iii.
+If above is false, check whether year % 4 == 0 return leap year.

 ## 1:50 PM Unique path ---> leetcode

 - Based on the Dynamic Programming
-- Doing nothing is always 1 way in Dynamic programing
+- Doing nothing is always 1 way in Dynamic programming